sebastiantoh/tp/docs/UserGuide.md

 Check out the list below on how to use this User Guide:
-- If you are a first-time user, start from the[Quick Start](#quick-start) section for instructions on downloading and setting up StonksBook.
+- If you are a first-time user, start from the [Quick Start](#quick-start) section for instructions on downloading and setting up StonksBook.
 - If you are interested to learn about the various features StonksBook has, check out the [Features](#features) section.
 - If you are already familiar with StonksBook, but need a slight refresher, check out the [Command Summary](#command-summary) section.